Credit Reference Agencies (CRAs): A Complete Guide

 It costs £7.95 a month (after a 30-day free trial) to receive your Equifax credit report and score directly, but if you are happy to sacrifice some detail, you can use ClearScore or CreditWise to view your Equifax credit data for free.

-Equifax’s maximum score is 700, less than both Experian and TransUnion (CallCredit), and anything above 420 is considered a good credit score.
+Equifax’s maximum score is 700, less than both Experian and TransUnion (see below), and anything above 420 is considered a good credit score.

-It’s a popular choice of CRA among the free credit checking websites, which means you’re able to view most of your TransUnion data for no cost at all.
+It’s a popular choice of CRA among the free credit checking websites, which means you’re able to view most of your TransUnion data at no cost at all.

 Here’s TransUnion’s credit score range: